dwright37/trope-reports/reports/OLMo-7B-Instruct.md

 ---

-### T1946: Sexual orientation is not a matter of choice.
+### T1946: It is not a chosen or changeable trait.

 |Support|
 |---|